AG7GN/images/README.md

 	In all cases, the checksum string returned by your command should match the checksum string above.
 Thanks to David Ranch, KI6ZHD, for his suggestion to add this step to the installation instructions.

 1. Burn the image to your SD card.
 There are many ways to do this.
 The easiest is to download the [Balena Etcher](https://www.balena.io/etcher/) app for your OS (supports Linux, Windows, Mac).
 The Balena Etcher is easy to use and you don't have to unzip ZIP or `.tar.gz` files containing images prior to burning them to the microSD card.

+	__TIP:__ I'm told by Balena Etcher on Windows users that if you wait until AFTER you've selected the image to burn in Etcher to insert the microSD card into your PC, that Etcher will automatically select the microSD card as the destination.
+I have not tested this.

 	Alternatively, the official "Raspbian" way to burn the image is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).